reposense/RepoSense/docs/PublishingGuide.md

 *If you can't find your fork then Netlify may only have access to selective repositories <br/>
 Click on the link in `Can't see your repo here?
 Configure the Netlify app on GitHub` to give Netlify access to your fork*
 1. In the next page, leave `master` as the **Branch to deploy**, enter `pip install requests && ./run.sh` for **Build command** and `reposense-report` for **Publish directory**
-1. To save click on **Deploy site**
+1. To save, click on **Deploy site**
-1. To test, go to an open pull-request, scroll down and in `All checks have passed` click on **Details** beside `deploy/netlify — Deploy preview ready!`, the report should open in a new tab
+1. To test, go to an open pull-request, scroll down and in `All checks have passed`, click on **Details** beside `deploy/netlify — Deploy preview ready!`, and the report should open in a new tab
 ![Netlify Preview](images/publishingguide-netlifypreview.png "Netlify Preview")